City Guide for: Avanos, Turkey

 Pasabag (Monks Valley)

 Pasabag (Monks Valley) Pasabag, also known as Monks Valley, is famous for its fairy chimneys and unique rock formations.
-Visitors can take a leisurely walk among the hoodoos and explore the ancient cave dwellings.
-The valley offers stunning views of the surrounding landscape, making it a popular spot for photography.
+Visitors can explore the valley and learn about the geological history of the area.

 Zelve Open-Air Museum